Skip to content

 ...

-For example, a middleware that disables cache-control by default can be defined in the following way:
+For instance, a middleware that disables cache-control by default can be defined in the following way:

 class NoCacheControlMiddleware(CacheControlMiddleware):